zandi-mgutshini/my-cv-website/README.md

 To use this project, open the index.html file using a browser like Chrome or Firefox.
 The website is made up of a single webpage that navigates to 3 external links and 2 local links- mailto: and a pdf file.

 ## 4. COLLABORATORS
-This website uses an image by [Mohammad Rahmani on Unsplash]().
+This website uses an image by [Mohammad Rahmani on Unsplash](https://unsplash.com/photos/N5bT5RctFZ8?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText).
-This website uses Bootstrap 5, Font Awesome Icon Library, and Google Fonts.
+This website uses jQuery, Bootstrap 5, Font Awesome Icon Library, and Google Fonts.